Apple Crumble Cheesecake

 preparing springform pan for water bath

-STEP 2: In a small bowl, mix together the flour, quick oats, brown sugar, and cinnamon, then add the melted butter.
+Make the crumble: In a small bowl, mix together the flour, quick oats, brown sugar, and cinnamon, then add the melted butter.
 It should be pretty crumbly.
 Set aside.

 spiced apples